cryptonetlab/onchain-storage/protocols/web3storage-bounty/README.md

 Nevertheless, we want to consider here the scenario where a client of another Blockchain Network (the host chain) want to use Web3.Storage as a channel to store a generic file on Filecoin/IPFS directly from the host chain.

 Note that here we are considering any kind of files.
-If you are interested in a specific contract that handles the storage of NFTs only see … (LINK to be added).

 Read the complete protocol description here: https://hackmd.io/jBMffp3tRf6DU1f_D09VDQ